I-Jac/wLiquify-docs/top/why-wliquify.md

 3.  **Get Rewarded: Incentivized Liquidity for Solana**
     *   Earn attractive deposit bonuses when you bring assets cross-chain.
     *   These bonuses are designed to cover your bridging and initial LP costs.
-    *   Help migrate the top 30 tokens to Solana, enriching the ecosystem.
+    *   Help migrate the top 30 tokens (representing a diverse range of leading, non-stablecoin, non-CEX cryptocurrencies) to Solana, enriching the ecosystem.
     *   Contribute to a more vibrant and liquid Solana DeFi space.

 ### Inside the Deposit Bonus Mechanism